JohnGarcia222/Challenge-4/README.md

 # Risk-Return Analysis
 -----------------------------

-In this risk-return analysis project you will see a comparison of, in dumbed down terms, the risk-return of four different fund portfolios and S&P 500.
+In this risk-return analysis project you will see a comparison of the risk-return of four different fund portfolios and S&P 500.
 This includes rolling window, volatiliy, overall returns and standard deviation.
+Throughout the entries inside of this coding project there will be a common theme hinting towards S&P 500 and how they have a serious advantage over the other funds and also feed into how the other funds behave.

 -------------------------------------------